nfpranta/Industrial-Attachment/Calculator/readme.md

+# Simple Calculator
-This is a project to build a simple calculator by using only HTML, CSS, and Javascript
+<p text align="center">This is a project to build a simple calculator by using only HTML, CSS, and Javascript</p>
 <br><br>
 ![img](Expression.PNG)
 <br><br><br>